-The journal Organizations and Markets in Emerging Economies welcomes original articles which fall within the aims and scope of Organizations and Markets in Emerging Economies.
-Submission of a paper implies that it has not been published previously, and that it is not under consideration for publication elsewhere.
+The journal Organizations and Markets in Emerging Economies welcomes original articles which fall within the aims and scope of the journal.
+Submission of a paper to the journal Organizations and Markets in Emerging Economies implies that the paper has not been published previously, and that it is not under consideration for publication elsewhere.
 Authors submitting articles for publication warrant that the work is not an infringement of any existing copyright and will indemnify the publisher against any breach of such warranty.
-Prior to article submission, authors should clear permission to use any content that has not been created by them.
+If needed, prior to article submission, authors should clear permission to use any content that has not been created by them.

 Publishing in the journal is free of charge; manuscript selection for publishing is solely based on an article quality, ensured by the review process.

 All articles submitted for publication in Organizations and Markets in Emerging Economies are double-blind reviewed by at least two reviewers appointed by the Editors' Board.
 Reviewers stay anonymous.

 The language of the journal is English (American or British usage is accepted, but not a mixture of these).
 Authors are required to ensure clarity of the presentation and quality of the language of submitted manuscripts.
 Submitted texts need to be consistent and well readable for the reviewers and readers; imperfections of the language are a strong reasons for desk-rejection of a paper.
 To avoid this, authors are strongly advised to use professional language editing services or address to help of native English speakers prior to a paper submission.